stephangriesel/telerik-blogs/how-to-create-a-custom-react-hook.md

 The effect above will run on every render more than one time.
 React cleans up effects from the previous render before running the effects of the next render, this should be noted.
 For an explanation on [why Hooks run on each update](https://reactjs.org/docs/hooks-effect.html#explanation-why-effects-run-on-each-update), check out the ReactJS Docs.
 Remember though, this behavior can be opted out of if it causes performance issues.

-We can also [optimize performance by skipping effects with an optional argument](https://reactjs.org/docs/hooks-effect.html#tip-optimizing-performance-by-skipping-effects), for instance, maybe we don't want to run the subscribe/unsubscribe effect unless the some id has changed.
+We can also [optimize performance by skipping effects with an optional argument](https://reactjs.org/docs/hooks-effect.html#tip-optimizing-performance-by-skipping-effects).
+For instance, maybe we don't want to run the subscribe/unsubscribe effect unless some id has changed.
 Check out the example below to understand how this can be done, it's fairly simple!

     useEffect(() => {
       console.log("Subscribe to Something);